Brew with fresh boiling water and infuse for 3 to 5 minutes

 Origin: Kenya, East Africa.

-Tasting Notes: This warming, invigorating brew offers sweet, almost chocolatey notes with smooth, earthy undertones.
-Embrace strong malty flavours coupled with a delicate aftertaste to finish.
+Tasting Notes: Enjoy sweet, almost chocolatey notes with smooth, earthy undertones.

-Colour in Cup: Amber liquor with honey-golden highlights, light in tone.
+Colour in Cup: Amber liquor, light in tone.